Curtin-Open-Knowledge-Initiative/citation-diversity/templates/supplementary.md

 <pdf:nextpage>
-# Section F: Boxplot of citation diversity scores across OA groups
+# Section E: Citation diversity scores - box plots
-In the following figures, the distributions of diversity scores of papers (as per citing entity grouping) of different OA categories are compared.
-Random samples of 10,000 papers from each OA category is used in this comparison.
+In the following figures, the distributions of diversity scores of papers (as per citing group) of different OA categories are compared.
+Random samples of 10,000 papers from each OA category and 10,000 closed papers are used in this comparison.
 The skewness towards the lower tails in the case of Gini-Simpson index scores is driven by the high number of papers that receives low number of citations (hence low diversity scores).
 In line with earlier findings, OA papers produce higher diversity